UltraMessaging/mtools/README.md

 will not grant a request that large (the tool will inform you how large a buffer it was able to get).
-However, we have found that especially when sending fairly large datagrams, less than 64 KB of send buffer prevents the sending machine from reaching its maximum send rate.
+However, we have found that especially when sending fairly large datagrams, less than 64 KB of send buffer prevents the sending host from reaching its maximum send rate.
 In fact, if your sending datagrams are themselves approaching 64 KB in size, you may need an even larger send buffer, perhaps three times the maximum datagram size.
 However, due to a possible bug in Linux, you should not set your send socket buffer more than 192 KB (196608).

-Finally, it is very possible to experience loss due to a sufficiently-large capability mismatch between the sending and receiving machines.
-It might be because the sending machine has a faster network interface than the receiving machine, or a faster CPU, or an operating system that is more efficient at processing UDP.
-For the purposes of evaluating your network, it is suggested that the sending and receiving machines be as closely-matched as possible.
+Finally, it is very possible to experience loss due to a sufficiently-large capability mismatch between the sending and receiving hosts.
+It might be because the sending host has a faster network interface than the receiving host, or a faster CPU, or an operating system that is more efficient at processing UDP.
+For the purposes of evaluating your network, it is suggested that the sending and receiving hosts be as closely-matched as possible.

 ## TEST 1